Volunteering 101 Series:

 Disclaimer: This article is part of a series titled “Volunteering 101: An Orientation on Grassroots Volunteer Work” exploring the dynamics of volunteering with nonprofit organizations.
 My insights are based on two years of personal volunteering experience with nonprofits in Latin America, Asia and Africa as well as research and conversations with people involved in the sector.
 By volunteering I typically mean self-organized participation in grassroots projects as opposed to voluntourism or government postings, even though I will touch on these as well.

-The idea of volunteering abroad is simple: you engage with local nonprofit organizations to help out at their projects.
-Finding the right grassroots organization to work with, is where your endeavor gets tricky.
-If you ask your buddy Google about terms like “volunteering abroad,” it will mostly bombard you with paid voluntourism opportunities.
-Not only is this concept counterintuitive (pay to work without pay), but making a charitable cause a business is also ethically precarious, as I elaborate here.
-I have dedicated the difference between volunteering and voluntoursim a separate article, which you might want to read up on before you start searching for volunteering opportunities, but here is the gist: organizing the trip by yourself, foregoing agency-backed all inclusive packages, will spare your wallet, give you a more authentic experience and is usually more beneficial for local communities.
+Volunteering abroad is a great way to combine an affinity for social engagement with a curiosity for foreign cultures and travel.
+However, finding the right grassroots organization to work with can be tricky.
+If you ask Google about terms like “volunteering abroad,” it will mostly bombard you with paid voluntourism opportunities.
+Not only is this concept counterintuitive (pay to work without pay), but making a charitable cause a business is also ethically questionable, as I elaborate here.
+I have dedicated the difference between volunteering and voluntoursim a separate article, which you might want to read before you start searching for volunteering opportunities, but here is the gist: organizing the trip by yourself and foregoing agency-backed all inclusive packages will spare your wallet, give you a more authentic experience and is usually more beneficial for local communities.

 So how do you find the right grassroots nonprofit organization with free volunteering opportunities and perhaps even the capacities to offer board and lodging in exchange for your work?